unicode-org/icu4x/docs/string-representation.md

 ## Supported encoding forms

-The following encoding forms a reasonable candidates to be supported by a given ICU4X operation.
+The following encoding forms are reasonable candidates to be supported by a given ICU4X operation.
 Since Rust doesn't have function overloading based on argument type, what are logically overloads need to be signified by naming convention.

 ### Potentially-invalid UTF-8

-This is what use Go uses natively and what UTF-8-using C and C++ code bases can be trusted to use.
+This is what Go uses natively and what UTF-8-using C and C++ code bases can be trusted to use.
 For input, the Rust type is `&[u8]`.
 For output, it is `&mut [u8]`.
 The name annotation is `_utf8`.
 In the headers for C and C++, the slice pointer shall be of type `char8_t*` (with const and without, respectively).
 For versions of C and C++ that don't support `char8_t`, ICU4X shall provide a preprocessor polyfill that `typedef`s `char8_t` as `unsigned char`.

 On the input side, ICU4X must iterate over the input such that ill-formed sequences are treated as the REPLACEMENT CHARACTER according to the WHATWG Encoding Standard.
 (Unicode 13.0 does not require this behavior but points the reader to the W3C snapshot of the Encoding Standard on this point.
 Older versions called this "best practice".)
 This is consistent with what the Rust standard library does if it is asked to convert from `&[u8]` to `String`.
 Unfortunately, this does not match the REPLACEMENT CHARACTER generation behavior built into Go's iterators, so a Go wrapper for ICU4X would behave inconsistently with Go's language behavior on this point.
 Documentation for future Go wrapper for ICU4X should acknowledge this but otherwise not to do anything special about it.